dodyg/practical-aspnetcore/README.md

   "Microsoft.Extensions.DependencyInjection": "1.0.0-*",
 ```

-If a sample require additional dependency, I will list them.
+If a sample require additional dependencies, I will list them.

 To run these samples, simply go each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.